-The Committee will determine whether the Member who has disclosed an interest can participate in discussions and/or advice formulation.
+The Committee will determine whether the Member who has disclosed an interest can participate in discussions and/or voting.
 The Chair will ask the Committee to make a determination, following a disclosure of interest.
-The Chair will determine if a Member may remain present while the determination is made.
+The Member is not present while the determination is made.
 Details of material personal interests declared and actions taken will be appropriately recorded in the minutes.